tl-its-umich-edu/placement-exams/README.md

 You can also set up the application using `virtualenv` by doing the following:

-1. Set up a MySQL database for the appliaction using your local MySQL installation.
+1. Set up a MySQL database for the application using a MySQL installation on your local machine.

    Ensure that you have placed the database credentials in your `.env` file